Nursing BSN

 Progression Requirements:

-3. A grade of 77% or higher for the Capstone Paper is required to successfully complete INT 450.
+4. A grade of 77% or higher for the Capstone Paper is required to successfully complete INT 450.

-9. Once a student begins NUR clinical courses, the maximum time a student may be out of NUR clinical courses is 12 consecutive months from the time the student exited the program.
+11. Once a student begins NUR clinical courses, the maximum time a student may be out of NUR clinical courses is 12 consecutive months from the time the student exited the program.
 Prior to a student re-entering the program of study, faculty reserve the right to assign placement in the curriculum and to require remedial activities.
-If a student exceeds the 12 consecutive month limit, the student must restart the program’s clinical courses from the beginning and will adhere to the current policies and plan in place for the program of study.
+If a student exceeds the 12 consecutive month limit, the student must restart the program’s clinical courses from the beginning and must adhere to the current policies and plan in place for the program of study.

 RN to BSN Progression Policy